-All great organisations start with a paramount thinking of ‘WHY.’
+All great organisations start with paramount thinking of ‘WHY.’
 They pursue an ideal future before they set out defining a strategy.
 The ‘why’ in all human beings drives all ‘how’.
-Purpose must precede the goal or objectives.
+The purpose must precede the goal or objectives.
 This is a super important point in creating organisational clarity and employee commitment.

 All employees are seeking to obtain meaning and need a sense that they are progressing in their job, serving a mission that’s bigger than themselves.

-“A report from Gallup (you can read the report here http://tinyurl.com/m7nvrmo) demonstrates that 63% of employees today are ‘not engaged’ and 24% are ‘actively disengaged’ in their jobs.
+“A report by Gallup demonstrates that 63% of employees today are ‘not engaged’ and 24% are ‘actively disengaged’ in their jobs.
 This essentially means that 87% of employees have no passion for their work, lack motivation to get the job done, and are unhappy” - FORBES

 Creating a stronger purpose for the business gives a renewed sense of passion and direction for each of those within the company and ultimately affects the customers and the products.